mengrang/DFL-CNN-tensorflow/README.md

 ## TODO

+- [ ] more konwledge distillation/transfer methods
-- [ ] auto pruning student with KD
+- [ ] auto pruning with KD